LSSTDESC/CCL/README.md

 ````c
 const ccl_configuration default_config = {ccl_fitting_function, ccl_halofit, ccl_tinker};
 ````
-After you are done working with this comsmology objetc, you should free its work space by **ccl_cosmology_free**
+After you are done working with this cosmology object, you should free its work space by **ccl_cosmology_free**
 ````c
 void ccl_cosmology_free(ccl_cosmology * cosmo);
 ````